 We addressed the sampling schedule in the methods (p.
 7)

-Reviewer 3 pointed that the intra-assay CV was higher than the inter-assay CV for testosterone.
+Reviewer 3 indicated that the intra-assay CV was higher than the inter-assay CV for testosterone.
 He was right; it was a mismatch between the values and was corrected (p.
-8-9)
+8–9)

 Reviewer 3 asked whether saliva samples assayed in duplicates.
-No, only the calibration curve in every run was done with duplicates.
+No, only the calibration curve in every run was performed with duplicates.

 We addressed the single measure of sex hormones as a limitation (p.
 22)